manavkapadnis/CoCoTiNe/README.md

 This repository is the official repository of CoCoTiNe paper submitted at the [28th International Conference on Neural Information Processing (ICONIP2021)](https://iconip2021.apnns.org/).

-## Authors - Goh Howe Seng, Manav Nitin Kapadnis, Tomas Maul (to be finalised after acceptance)
+## Authors - Goh Howe Seng, Tomas Maul, Manav Nitin Kapadnis

 ## Abstract